devkishanjoshi/DevOps/kafkaAutomation-Ansible-Terraform/README.md

 # Terraform apply
 ```

-### What will be created with following Terraform and ansible:
+### What will be created with following Terraform:
   * This creates 3 kafka instances, 3 zookeeper instances and 1 UI instance.
   * This also created one Terraform/inventory file which can be used for configuration management [ansible]